d48/d48.github.com/_posts/2013-01-21-javascript-ninja-notes---inline-functions.md

 ninja = {};

 assert(samurai.yell(4) == 'hiyaaaa', 'Yes, this method still works because we save reference directly to the inline function that is named `shout`');

+assert(typeof shout == "undefined", 'true since can not evaluate inline function outside of its scope directly');
 {% endhighlight %}